anthonyec/website/cases/ubs-wall/index.md

 ---
-layout: case
+layout: article
 slug: ubs-wall
-title: UBS Insights & Opinion Wall
+title: UBS Insights &<br> Opinion Wall
 overview: UBS host high profile conferences globally for senior investors and corporates.
 We created a way for them to collect insights from attendees and show the results in real time on visualisations around the event.
 tech: backbone, svg, canvas, laravel, aws
 ---